CS370: Undergraduate Reading and Research

 Signing up for the ClassBefore signing up, you are required to confer with me about the expectations and requirements of the course and obtain my permission to register.
 I will need to sign your registration form during the first week of the semester.
 Typically, I will accept no more than three students per semester.

 DeliverablesThe first "deliverable" of the course is a short proposal (2-3 pages) describing your topic and laying out the work you propose to perform over the course of the semester.
 Choosing your topic area is the most important aspect.
 It should be narrow enough to be interesting, but broad enough to support a full semester's investigation.
-You are required to have a single research focus for the semester; it is not acceptable to have several unrelated areas to investigate.
-Your proposal should also list the papers you plan to submit, and the dates you expect to submit them.
-Generally, it must demonstrate that you have an adequate plan for a semester's research project, and a grasp of the scope of the semester's work.
-Your proposal is due approximately two weeks after the start of the semester.
+You are generally required to have a single research focus for the semester; it is not acceptable to have several unrelated areas to investigate.
+Your proposal should also list the deliverables you plan to submit, and the dates you expect to submit them.
+Generally, your proposal must demonstrate that you have an adequate plan for a semester's research project, and a grasp of the scope of the semester's work.
+Your proposal is due during the first week of the semester.

-Note: the proposal is not a contract that will be rigidly enforced.
+Note: the proposal is a contract between us and I expect you to follow though.
+But there is some flexibility.
 If you find later in the semester that your interests have changed or that you have misjudged the topic, you may be allowed to change your schedule of work.
-However, you are strongly encouraged to put enough work into your proposal that you have some confidence that your proposed project is doable and will sustain your interest throughout the semester.
+However, you are strongly encouraged to put enough effort into your proposal that you have strong confidence that your proposed project is doable and will sustain your interest throughout the semester.

 MeetingsThis is an independent study class.
 I am generally quite accessible and will be happy to spend as much (or as little) time with you as needed.
-My only requirement is that you check in with me each week and provide evidence that you are making progress on your research project.
-This can be a 5 minute meeting in my office, or a written summary of your progress.
+My only requirement is that you check in with me periodically (ideally each week or so) and provide evidence that you are making progress on your research project.
+This can be a 5 minute meeting in my office, or an email summary of your progress.
 Recall that I am always happy to spend more time with you and address any issues you are having on an as-needed basis.

 Grading policiesYou will be judged on your fulfillment of your proposed research plan.
 In past semesters, CS370 students have sometimes disappeared for most of the semester and dropped 5 papers on my desk the final week.
-That will not be tolerated this semester.
-You are required to show adequate progress throughout the semester by turning in papers at appropriate intervals and making weekly progress reports.
-This is for your benefit, not mine.
-If you let the work slide, it will put an undue burden on you later in the semester and practically guarantee that you don't derive as much benefit as you might from your project.
+That is unacceptable.
+You are required to show adequate progress throughout the semester by turning in deliverables at appropriate intervals and making periodic progress reports.
+This is mainly for your benefit, not mine.
+If you let the work slide, it will put a heavy burden on you later in the semester and practically guarantee that you don't derive as much benefit as you might from your project.

 If you have some special circumstances or personal emergency that requires an adjustment to your proposed schedule, please let me know.
 I am generally quite sympathetic to well-justified changes.
 I am much less sympathetic to students who disappear for weeks at a time with no explanation.